Smev1/ESPHOME_IR/README.md

 ### How to Use

-1. Copy `hdmi-switcher-ir.yaml` (provided separately) to your ESPHome folder.
+1. Copy `hdmi-switcher-ir.yaml` ([Download](https://github.com/Smev1/ESPHOME_IR/releases/download/Main/hdmi-switcher-ir.yaml)) to your ESPHome folder.
 2. Fill in the placeholders for:
    - Wi-Fi credentials  (Change in ESPHOME settings)
    - OTA password  (Line 20)